 Warrants

 The warrants were issued in Canadian dollars and have been converted to their US\$ equivalent for presentation purposes.
-The First Loan Facility accounts for the warrants expiring in 2018.
+The First Loan Facility with RMB Australia Holdings account for the warrants.

 Activity with respect to warrants is summarized as follows: